comp-well-org/LEAVES/README.md

 ## LEAVES

-This directory contains the example codes for the LEAVES submitted to KDD 2023.
+This directory contains the example codes for the LEAVES.

 The major contribution componenet is the LEAVES module with the differentiable augmentation methods, which programed in ./models/auto_aug.py and ./utils/differentiable_augs.py, respectively.